azfer786/FirstGithubDemo/README.md

 # FirstGithubDemo
-This is my first repository as demo
+This is my first  Git repository as demo author- Azfer Warsi